CommunityDragon/CDTB/README.md

 How to use:

-	- Run lol-patcher.jar once a settings.cfg file will show up
+	- Run the jar once, a settings.cfg file will show up
 	- Set the region and Language
 	- Set the items you want to download to true
 		- lol_air_client = The lagacy client